rulala/fac-ws_ai_multi-agent/README.md

 ## Workshop Philosophy

-This workshop teaches LangGraph through architectural patterns, not copy-paste code.
+This workshop teaches LangGraph through architectural patterns, not code syntax - use AI for this.
 You'll understand **when** and **why** to choose different approaches, progressing from simple workflows to sophisticated multi-agent systems.

 ## Prerequisites